 Once fully allocated, clients should typically stay between 95-100% allocated at all times.
 Although this can drop to 90% allocated from time to time in exceptional circumstances.

-The term of a loan and whether it repays over time (amortising) or all at the end of the term (bullet) are key considerations when making a loan investment.
-Repayment loans should have reduced risk over time, assuming that repayments are being made in full and on time.
+When making a loan investment, key considerations are the loan term and whether the principal is repaid periodically (amortising) or in full at the end of the term (bullet).
+The risk of an amortising loans should be lower over time, assuming that repayments are being made in full and on time.

 The average remaining term of the underlying loans is currently 9 months.
-This enables us to provide good liquidity to clients if they want it.
+This enables us to provide a good level of liquidity to clients.

 It also enables our client to create a portfolio of loans which can be re-priced relatively quickly, for example in the event of a rise in inflation.

-We aim for clients to be able to sell their positions promptly in the event they would like to exit some or all of their holdings.
+Our aim is to enable clients to sell their positions promptly should they choose to exit some or all of their holdings.